ShahKK/paper-submission/README.md

-# Group 20's Paper Submission System for a Journal
+#Paper Submission System for a Journal

 **Start the program by running the _JournalSubmissionSystem_ jar file.**